 Please be advised that withdrawal from this course may negatively impact your visa status.
 Consult the International Student Services office for more information on full-time enrollment requirements, 407-582-5400.

-Final exam: April 22-28 - Formal Oral Presentation and Academic Lecture
+Final exam held: Last week of class - Formal Oral Presentation and Academic Lecture/Listening Comprehension

-The semester ends: April 28
+The semester ends July 30th.

 College Closed (Credit Classes Do Not Meet)